radiosilence/blit/web/src/docs/cv.md

 _Key Skills: React, AWS, TypeScript, React Native, Java, Swift, Node.js, WebSockets_

 - Developed key projects from scratch and contributed to the core product, the “Companion App”, in React Native.
 Innovatively utilized a unique approach for low latency LAN communication using a websocket server on mobile devices due to constraints of running within a browser context.
-- Implemented Java and Swift WebSocket libraries for mobile platforms and ensured thread safety on iOS using GCD.
+- Implemented Java and Swift WebSocket libraries as native React Native modules and ensured thread safety on iOS using GCD.
 - Created internal curation tools with MobX State Tree, Tailwind, and Vite, and designed an eCommerce website with account servicing functionality using the Astro framework based on Vite.

 ### Lead Frontend Developer, [Sapien Interactive](https://bootbag.co) (Freelance) <small>Jan 2020 -- Jan 2024</small>